renovatebot/renovate/docs/usage/examples/self-hosting.md

           restartPolicy: Never
 ```

-And also this accompanying `secret.yaml`:
+And the `secret.yaml` that goes with it:

 ```yaml
 apiVersion: v1